texas-egads/EGaDS-OpenGL-StarterKit/README.md

 </p>

 Awesome!
 Now you should have everything you need to start your project!
 Check to make sure you can use the dependencies in the **main.cpp** file!

+### Visual Studio Code
+- **Install Visual Studio Code**: If you haven't already, download and install Visual Studio Code from its [official website](https://code.visualstudio.com/).

+- **Install CMake Tools extension**: Open Visual Studio Code, go to the Extensions view by clicking on the square icon on the sidebar or pressing `Ctrl+Shift+X`, then search for "CMake Tools" and install it.

+- **Open your project folder in Visual Studio Code**: Open Visual Studio Code and either create a new folder for your project or open an existing one where your CMakeLists.txt file resides.

+- **Install C++ extension (optional)**: If you haven't already, you might want to install the C++ extension for Visual Studio Code to get C++ language support.
+You can find it in the Extensions view as well.

+- **Configure CMake Tools**: Once you have your project open in Visual Studio Code, press `Ctrl+Shift+P` to open the command palette, type "CMake: Quick Start" and select it.
+Follow the prompts to set up your project.
+You'll need to specify the source directory (where your CMakeLists.txt is located) and the build directory (where your build files will be generated).

+- **Build your project**: After configuring CMake Tools, you should see the CMake extension appear in the bottom status bar.
+Click on it and select "Configure" to configure your project, then select "Build" to build it.

 # Creating a Window